 - Re-using or finding another use for things we might otherwise throw away – for instance, using plastic tubs with lids to store leftovers in the freezer, or cutting up old sheets and towels to use as dusters and cleaning cloths.

 - Minimising the amount of rubbish, recycling and food waste we produce.
 Every bit we can reduce will make a real difference to maintaining a good service for everyone.
 Find tips for reducing food waste here: lovefoodhatewaste.com.
 We can also use food and garden waste for composting: https://www.recyclenow.com/reduce-waste/composting.

 - Avoiding doing big clear-outs while at home, which will create more rubbish and recycling for council crews to collect.
-We need to hold onto large items such as furniture, mattresses etc. until the outbreak has subsided and services return to normal.

 - Fly-tipping is illegal and impacts public health and our environment.
 It is a criminal offence to dump waste illegally.

 - Put bins out the evening before collection is scheduled.

 - Clean bin handles with disinfectant before and after collection.

 - Put wipes, cloths, gloves etc. used for cleaning into the general waste.